How To Make Your Washroom As Inclusive As Possible

 Position Furniture Carefully

 Inclusive bathrooms need to cater to people of all shapes and sizes.
 You shouldn’t hang mirrors so highly that short staff members can’t see themselves.
 Any seating apparatus can’t be so narrow that only slim employees can utilise it.
 Your bathroom design and arrangement can be fundamental to the washroom remaining inclusive.
 Equipment isn’t helpful if you can’t apply it for its intended purpose.

 If you maintain both male and female washroom facilities, nappy disposal bins should be available in both.
 Single fathers must have accessible changing equipment, or they’re at a significant disadvantage.
 A gender-neutral bathroom with a baby changing table is also acceptable.
 Depending on your free space, you may find it sensible to combine the changing facilities with the disabled washroom.
 Try to be mindful of leaving enough room for a wheelchair to turn, or your baby changing facilities could hinder other employees’ experiences.

 Keep Washrooms Well Stocked

 Plenty of toilet roll and hand soap is a necessity for a pleasurable experience in the toilets.
 Hygiene should be easy for everybody, whether the stall is male, female, gender-neutral, or a baby changing facility.
-When you’re responsible for washroom facilities, emptying bins, replacing consumables, and disinfecting germs need to remain a high priority.
+When you’re responsible for washroom facilities, emptying bins, replacing consumables, ensuring sanitary products are stocked, and disinfecting germs need to remain a high priority.